No booking fees on the app

 Exeter to Plymouth train travel guide

-Travelling by train from Exeter to Plymouth is efficient and offers a scenic and comfortable experience.
-With frequent departures from Exeter, you can reach Plymouth in just 58m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Exeter to Plymouth is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Exeter, you can arrive at Plymouth in just 58m, making it a quick and convenient option for travelling between these two places.

 Planning and booking